-This new university institute is both a flagship project and an infrastructure measure reflecting the transition to renewable energy at the same time, since it is here that fundamental research will be carried out into photovoltaics and photocatalysis.
+This new university institute is both a flagship project and at the same time an infrastructure reflecting the transition to renewable energy, since it is here that fundamental research will be carried out into photovoltaics and photocatalysis.

 - Corner - Mitre cut open